 How Do Dog DNA Tests Work

-There are two leading manufactures of dog DNA tests, and both use similar collection methods!
+There are two leading manufacturers of dog DNA tests, and both use similar methods to collect the samples!

-The Embark test kit comes with a cheek sponge applicator, a pre-paid postage box, and a collection tube.
-To start the test, carefully run the sponge along the inside of your dog’s cheek.
-You need to do this for at least 30 seconds to get enough saliva.
-You then place the sample in the collection tube provided and shake the sample for 10 seconds.
-Lastly, seal it inside the plastic bag, activate your kit online, and pop it in the mail!
-Your dog’s results will be with you within two weeks of the company receiving the sample.
+The Embark test kit includes a sponge-like applicator, a prepaid postage box, and a collection tube.
+To start the test, gently rub the sponge inside your dog’s cheek for at least 30 seconds to collect enough saliva.
+Then, place the sample in the provided collection tube and shake it for 10 seconds.
+Finally, seal the tube inside the plastic bag, activate your kit online, and send it in the mail!
+You will receive your dog’s results within two weeks of the company receiving the sample.

-The Wisdom Panel test kit comes with two swabs, a pre-paid postage box, and a protective sleeve.
-First, remove the pair of swabs, being careful to not touch the bristles.
-Then, rotate the swab’s bristles against the inside of your dog’s cheek, being careful to not injure your dog with forceful scraping.
-Then, allow your samples to dry for five minutes and pop them back inside the sleeve.
-Lastly, activate your kit online and drop off the bag in the pre-paid postage box.
-Your pet’s results will be with you in two to three weeks of the company receiving your sample!
+The Wisdom Panel test kit comes with two swabs, a prepaid postage box, and a protective sleeve.
+First, take out the swabs, making sure not to touch the bristles.
+Then, gently rub the swab’s bristles against the inside of your dog’s cheek, being careful not to hurt your dog.
+Allow the samples to dry for five minutes, and then place them back inside the sleeve.
+Finally, activate your kit online and drop off the bag in the prepaid postage box.
+You will receive your pet’s results within two to three weeks of the company receiving your sample!

 Accuracy of Dog DNA Tests

-Ancestry inference offers great practical value for pet parents.
-Not only can it be used to settle family debates about a dog’s ancestry, but it can offer some insight into what problems a dog might face later on.
-For example, if your dog’s ancestry includes a breed that has a high incidence of cancer, you might be more inclined to get more frequent screening for your dog.
-But, as with any emerging genetic analysis, dog DNA tests come with challenges and uncertainty.
-One of the most important challenges is the number of genetic markers that the test manufacturer can check – Embark, for example, now has over 200,000 genetic markers that it can study.
-Other tests may have fewer genetic markers, leading to less accuracy.
+Ancestry inference is highly valuable for pet owners.
+It not only helps settle debates about a dog’s lineage but also provides insights into potential health issues they may face in the future.
+For instance, if your dog’s ancestry includes a breed known for a high cancer incidence, you might consider more frequent screenings.
+However, as with any emerging genetic analysis, dog DNA tests pose challenges and uncertainties.
+One crucial challenge is the number of genetic markers a test can examine.
+For example, Embark now has over 200,000 genetic markers at its disposal, while other tests may have fewer, leading to reduced accuracy.